UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtPolicy.md

 # Technical Debt Policy

+All UKHO employees engaged with digital product development should develop a basic understanding of tehcnical debt, how it's generated, it's impacts on the business and how it can be paid off.

+All individuals who identify technical debt should record it as per the following strategy.
+Where the individual cannot, the information should be passed to the relevant team, product manager or service owner to be raised.

 ## Technical Debt Definition

-Deficiencies in internal quality or capability that make a product/service/application more costly than it would ideally be to modify, extend or maintain a system over time.
+Deficiencies in internal quality or capability that make a product/service/application more costly to modify, extend or maintain.

-## Guide
+## Technical Debt Types

-Each team **MUST** maintain a register of technical debt for their system.
+Each product **MUST** maintain a register of technical debt within it's Azure DevOps project.

-The team should consider all types of technical debt for inclusion, i.e.:
+This shoudl include all types of technical debt, i.e.:

 * Architectural – Tightly coupled systems (lots of criss-crossed dependencies), restrictive to extension or automation
 * Code – Low quality code or ineffective patterns